Bram-Wel/K_miners/README.md

 - Zone: US East (North Virginia)
 - Node Size: t2.micro
 - Number of Nodes: 2
 - Master Node Size: t2.micro
-- Domain: kubernetes.vjeeva.com

 # How to Deploy
 To create Kubernetes cluster on AWS with the Kops Vagrant Box: